 The "Master in Global Management" is developed to prepare you for a successful international business career in a wide range of sectors and functions, in a multicultural business environment.
 Our purpose is to educate responsible, respectful and reflective future manager with an open and global mind, ready for entering global businesses and organizations.
 This master will equip you with the knowledge, managerial skills and cultural competencies that are crucial in the ever-globalizing world.
-We value context and broader understanding as the basis for a critical mind – this is why the MGM starts with a retreat on comparative global history and philosophy.
+We value context and broader understanding as the basis for a critical mind.

 Part 3 demonstrates how managers should make investment decisions that maximize the firm’s value.
 We examine the different discounted cash flow techniques in detail, show how to estimate the relevant cash flows generated by an investment proposal and discuss how to estimate the cost of capital for a project and for the entire firm.
 In part 4 we conclude with a framework to identify, measure and manage currency, interest and country risks.

 People, companies and nations around the globe have benefited from globalization and the effects of free trade.
 Many, however, have also suffered from its disruptive effects.
 This course examines the prerequisites, constituting factors, actors and regulations of international trade.
 It aims to provide you with an understanding of the international business environment and the challenges and opportunities it provides for firms in achieving and sustaining competitive advantage.

 Global Strategic Management